-The three main types of treatment offered at the Enoch Callaway Cancer Center are surgery, chemotherapy and radiation.
+The four main types of treatment offered at the Enoch Callaway Cancer Center are surgery, chemotherapy, radiation and immunotherapy.
 These may be prescribed alone or in some combination.

 Chemotherapy consists of medication administered orally or intravenously through an IV or the blood.
 Known as a systemic therapy because the cancer-killing drug circulates through the body, chemotherapy may utilize a single drug or a combination of drugs.

 In addition to chemotherapy, other procedures including infusion of fluids, injections, administration of blood products, bladder instillation, endocrine testing and bone marrow aspirations are provided in the Ambulatory Infusion area.